younghch/operating-system-three-easy-pieces-homework/code/virtualization/paging/README.md

 4. Next, graph the results, making a graph that looks similar to the one above.
 Use a good tool like ploticus or even zplot.
 Visualization usually makes the data much easier to digest; why do you think that is?

     see ```plot-tlb-result.ipynb```.

 5. One thing to watch out for is compiler optimization.
 Compilers do all sorts of clever things, including removing loops which increment values that no other part of the program subsequently uses.
 How can you ensure the compiler does not remove the main loop above from your TLB size estimator?

+    GCC compiler [optimize options](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) are completely disabled at -O0 or if an -O level is not set on the command line.

 6. Another thing to watch out for is the fact that most systems today ship with multiple CPUs, and each CPU, of course, has its own TLB hierarchy.
 To really get good measurements, you have to run your code on just one CPU, instead of letting the scheduler bounce it from one CPU to the next.
 How can you do that? (hint: look up “pinning a thread” on Google for some clues) What will happen if you don’t do this, and the code moves from one CPU to the other?

+    Can use ```sched_setaffinity``` same as on [limited-direct-execution chapter.](../limited-direct-execution/measure-system-call-and-context-switch.c)(works on Linux).
+If the code moves from one cpu to the other randomly, we can not estimate the size of TLB.

 7. Another issue that might arise relates to initialization.
 If you don’t initialize the array a above before accessing it, the first time you access it will be very expensive, due to initial access costs such as demand zeroing.
 Will this affect your code and its timing?
 What can you do to counterbalance these potential costs?

+    When ```malloc``` request memory the address space is expanded immediately but actual pages of physical memory is not assgined until first write occurs on it.
+We can prevent this by using ```calloc```, initailizing values to zero.